 2) Obtain a combined final mark of 50% or more for the assignments and Final Exam

-Successful students will receive the GHRLTI Certificate in Gender-based Violence Training.
+Successful students will receive the GHRLTI Certification in Gender-based Violence Training.

 The course tuition fee is US$300.
 Course fees include access to all course materials, expert support, assignments as well as postage and packaging of a certificate.
 There is a limited amount of partial scholarships available for applicants from developing countries, based on financial need.

-The deadline for application is 11th December 2013.
-While full tuition payment is due on 12th December 2013.
+The deadline for application is 13th March 2017.
+While full tuition payment is due on 15th March 2017.
 However, applications will be accepted on a first-come-first-serve basis.
-Applications received after this deadline will not be considered.
-You can also download application form at http://www.justicegroup.us/gender-based-violence.
+Applications received after this deadline will be considered as late application.

 Inquiries about the course may be sent to: